 - A parking permit must be permanently affixed to ONE vehicle only, and is non-transferrable between vehicles.
 A permit must be attached to the lower, passenger side of the front windshield.

 - Replacement permits will be issued for damaged, newly purchased or traded in vehicles.
-To obtain a replacement permit, visit at CPS.
+To obtain a replacement permit, visit CPS.

 - To avoid citations, in the event that you will be driving a non-registered vehicle temporarily, free temporary parking permits are available at CPS.